Autumn Gear Guide

 Bicycles will run just fine, nice and slow, with a maximum of three gears, or even just one.
 When taking a more leisurely approach to cycling, there is less need for dozens of gears that only aid in bicycles picking up speed.
 Complicated gearing systems can be costly to repair.
 One gear, ideally an internal hub such as those common on Dutch bikes called omafiets is all one needs to go slow.

-Slow cycling is all about enjoying the ride and reclaiming the streets.
+Slow biking is all about enjoying the ride and reclaiming the streets.
 It’s about meeting up with friends for a leisurely ride to the café for a streetside chat or going for a slow roll around town.
 Now get out there, and slow down.

 Find inspiration in our Gear Guide that will keep you out on your bike through wind or rain.